 Jack studs have many names, like many framing members, are known by a variety of names on a regional basis often called as shoulder studs or trimmers or trims.
 The width of the jack stud will match the size of the adjacent studs used for that particular wall and will normally be a stress-rated dimensional lumber.

 Occasionally in window framing the jack stud will be cut into two pieces to allow the window sill plate to run through the jack stud and terminate on each side at the king studs.
-It is thought that this adds stability to the window frame while minimizing the need for additional support for the ends of the window sill plate.
+It is thought that this adds stability to the window frame while minimising the need for additional support for the ends of the window sill plate.

 The jack stud is shorter than the full-length king stud on each side of a window or door or garage opening but critical for holding up the ends of the header that bridges the gap.
 The jack stud is sometimes also called as trimmer stud or shoulder studs.